 - Understanding of, and sensitivity to, the diverse academic, socio-economic, ethnic, religious, and cultural backgrounds, disability, and sexual orientation, of community college students, faculty and staff AND

-- Student recordkeeping practices and procedures for processing and reporting student data.
+- District student recordkeeping practices and procedures for processing student information and interpreting input and output data.

-- District payroll and general accounting system operations, practices, and procedures.
+- District general accounting systems operations, practices and procedures applicable to assignment.

 - Applicable sections of the California Education Code, Title V and other applicable laws.

 - The Family Educational Rights and Privacy Act and other District, state and federal laws, rules, regulations and policies governing student records.

 Skills and Abilities to: